Is SaaS Dead? Venture Atlanta Panel Recap

 Is Now a Good Time to Start a Fintech or SaaS Company?

 Now, 80% of fintech pitches are the same because founders are just adding OpenAI to their existing products.
-Mark advises doing the hard work if you’re going to build a product.
+The panel advised doing the hard work if you’re going to build a product.
 It’s much easier to try and build and sell something built on top of OpenAI, but it doesn’t hold true value.

 Advice to Founders: Controlling Burn, Raising Smart, and Team Diversity